-Largely escaping the gold fever that was sweeping the rest of the state, one pioneer, James Briggs, gave birth to two local industries, the first being a flour mill (early 1880s) and the second a dairy factory when a cooperative of inexperienced farmers set up shop next to the flour mill (in order to harness the mill’s engine).
+Largely escaping the gold fever that was sweeping the rest of the State, one pioneer, James Briggs, gave birth to two local industries, the first being a flour mill (in the early 1880s) and the second a dairy factory when a cooperative of inexperienced farmers set up shop next to the flour mill (in order to harness the mill’s engine).
 The Cudgewa Dairy Company moved its operations to Corryong in 1899 to be closer to the centre of the Upper Murray dairying area, but the dairy industry continued to thrive in the region for decades to come.

 North East Water

 In December 1994 the Kiewa Murray Region Water Authority became responsible for Cudgewa’s water supply.
 Wastewater services were not provided and to this day Cudgewa does not have sewerage services but instead relies on septic tanks for its domestic waste.